joe307bad/last/README.md

 # Last
+## Current ToDos
+- [ ] Integrate `@nestjs/bull` to consume messages from `api-story`.
+After `insertMantStoryEvents`, we should queue a message.
+That message should trigger the `calculateEntityStats` function.
+- [ ] When a new entity's stat is calculated, send the new info to the clients listening on websockets.
+Clients will receive and entityId and a set of stats.
+The client can then determine "do i have this entity in my local cache?" and update the entity's stat accordingly.
+Same with the leaderboard.
+Websocket clients will receive an entityId and the leaderboard value.
+The client can ask "do I have this entity on my local leaderboards?" and update the leaderboard accordingly.
 ## Domains
 ### Generating story templates
 Provide authors with the tools to make customized stories with different characters, houses, and custom story event outcomes